Full Tag Reference

 Section titled “Complete example”This example demonstrates editable fields, grouping, character limits, rich text, and style presets working together:

-<!-- Module-specific preset set --><mm-presets name="hero-align" label="Content Alignment" default="center"> <mm-choice name="left" style="text-align: left;" /> <mm-choice name="center" style="text-align: center;" /></mm-presets>
+<!-- Module-specific preset set --><mm-preset name="hero-align" label="Content Alignment" default="center"> <mm-choice name="left" style="text-align: left;" /> <mm-choice name="center" style="text-align: center;" /></mm-preset>

-<!-- Module content --><table role="presentation" width="100%" mm-group="Hero Section"> <tr> <td mm-presets="spacing,hero-align" style="padding: 40px 20px; text-align: center;">
+<!-- Module content --><table role="presentation" width="100%" mm-group="Hero Section"> <tr> <td mm-preset="spacing,hero-align" style="padding: 40px 20px; text-align: center;">

 <img mm-editable mm-label="Hero Image" src="hero.jpg" alt="Hero image" style="max-width: 100%;">